SuperHouse/esp-open-rtos/extras/sht3x/README.md

 ## About the sensor

-SHT3x is a digital temperature and humidity sensor that uses I2C interface with up to 1 MHz communication speed.
+SHT3x is a digital temperature and humidity sensor that uses an I2C interface with up to 1 MHz communication speed.
 It can operate with three levels of *repeatability* (low, medium and high) in two different modes, the *single shot data acquisition mode* and the *periodic data aquisition mode*.

 ### Single shot data acquisition mode

-In this mode one issued measurement command triggers the acquisition of one data pair.
-Each data pair consists of temperature and humidity as 16 bit decimal values.
+In this mode, a measurement command triggers the acquisition of one data pair.
+Each data pair consists of temperature and humidity as 16-bit decimal values.

-Repeatability setting influences the measurement duration as well as the current consumption of the sensor.
-The measurement takes 3 ms at low repeatability, 5 ms at low repeatability, and 13.5 ms at high repeatability, respectively.
+The repeatability affects the measurement time as well as the power consumption of the sensor.
+The measurement takes 3 ms with low repeatability, 5 ms with medium repeatability and 13.5 ms with high repeatability.
 That is, the measurement produces a noticeable delay in execution.

-Average current consumption of while sensor is measuring at lowest repeatability is 800 uA.
-That is, the higher the repeatability level is, the longer the measurement takes and the higher the power consumption is.
-The sensor consumes only 0.2 uA in standby mode.
+While the sensor measures at the lowest repeatability, the average current consumption is 800 μA.
+That is, the higher the reproducibility level, the longer the measurement takes and the higher the power consumption.
+The sensor consumes only 0.2 μA in standby mode.

 ### Periodic data acquisition mode

 In this mode one issued measurement command yields a stream of data pairs.
-Each data pair consists of temperature and humidity as 16 bit decimal values.
-Once the measurement command is sent to the sensor, it executes measurements periodically by itself at a rate of 0.5, 1, 2, 4 or 10 measurements per second (mps).
-The data pairs can be read by a fetch command at the same rate.
+Each data pair consists of temperature and humidity as 16-bit decimal values.
+As soon as the measurement command has been sent to the sensor, it itself carries out measurements periodically at a rate of 0.5, 1, 2, 4 or 10 measurements per second (mps).
+The data pairs can be read with a fetch command at the same rate.

-As in *single shot data acquisition mode*, the repeatability setting influences the measurement duration as well as the current consumption of the sensor, see above.
+As in the *single shot data acquisition mode*, the repeatability setting affects both the measurement time and the current consumption of the sensor, see above.

 ## How the driver works

 To avoid blocking of user tasks during measurements due to their duration, separate tasks running in background are used to realize the measurements.
-These task are created implicitly when a user task calls function *sht3x_create_sensor* for each connected SHT3x sensor.
+These background tasks are created implicitly when a user task calls function *sht3x_create_sensor* for each connected SHT3x sensor.
 The background tasks realize the measurement procedures which are executed periodically at a rate that can be defined by the user for each sensor separately using function *sht3x_set_measurement_period* (default period is 1000 ms).

-### Measurement
+### Measurement method

-Since predefined rates of *periodic data acquisition mode* of the sensor itself are normally not compatible with user requirements, the measurement procedures are realized in *single shot data acquisition mode* at the highest level of repeatability.
-Because of the sensor power characteristics, *single shot data acquisition mode* is more power efficient than using *periodic data acquisition mode* in most use cases.
+Since the predefined rates of *periodic data acquisition mode* of the sensor itself are normally not compatible with user requirements, the measurements are realized by the background task in *single shot data acquisition mode* at the highest level of repeatability.
+Because of the sensor power characteristics, *single shot data acquisition mode* is more power efficient than using the *periodic data acquisition mode* in most use cases.

 However, using the *single shot data acquisition mode* produces a delay of 20 ms for each measurement.
-This is the time needed from issuing the measurement command until measured sensor data are available and can be read.
-Since the delay is realized using *vTaskDelay* function in the background tasks, neither the system nor any user task is blocked during the measurements.
+This is just the time needed from issuing the measurement command until measured sensor data are available and can be read.
+Since this delay is realized using *vTaskDelay* function in the background tasks, neither the system nor any user task is blocked during the measurements.

 Please note: Since each measurement produces a delay of 20 ms, the minimum period that can be defined with function *sht3x_set_measurement_period* is 20 ms. Therefore, a maximum measurement rate of 50 mps could be reached.

 ### Measured data

-At each measurement, *actual sensor values* for temperature as well as humidity are determined as floating point values from measured data pairs.
+At each measurement, *actual sensor values* for temperature as well as humidity are determined as floating point values from the measured data pairs.
 Temperature is given in °C as well in °F. Humidity is given in percent.

-Based on these *actual sensor values* the background task also computes successively with each measurement the *average sensor values* using the exponential moving average
+If average value computation is enabled (default), the background task also computes successively at each measurement the *average sensor values* based on these *actual sensor values* using the exponential moving average

     Average[k] = W * Actual + (1-W) * Average [k-1]

 where coefficient W represents the degree of weighting decrease, a constant smoothing factor between 0 and 1.
 A higher W discounts older observations faster.
-The coefficient W (smoothing factor) can be defined by the user using function *sht3x_set_average_weight*.
+The coefficient W (smoothing factor) can be defined by the user task using function *sht3x_set_average_weight*.
 The default value of W is 0.2.
+The average value computation can be enabled or disabled using function *sht3x_enable_average_computation*.

+If average computation is disabled, *average sensor values* correspont to the *actual sensor values*.

 ### Getting results.

-Once a measurement has been finished, *actual sensor values* and *average sensor values* can be read by user tasks.
-There are two possibilities to do that, defining a callback function or the calling function *sht3x_get_values* explicitly.
+As soon as a measurement is completed, the actual sensor values * and * average sensor values * can be read by user tasks.
+There are two ways to do this:

+- define a callback function or
+- call the function * sht3x_get_values * explicitly.

 #### Using callback function

-For each connected SHT3 sensor, the user can register a callback function using function *sht3x_set_callback_function*.
+For each connected SHT3 sensor, the user task can register a callback function using function *sht3x_set_callback_function*.
 If a callback function is registered, it is called by the background task after each measurement to pass *actual sensor values* and *average sensor values* to user tasks.
-Thus, the user gets the results of measurements automatically with same rate as the periodic measurements are executed.
+Thus, the user gets the results of the measurements automatically with same rate as the periodic measurements are executed.

 Using the callback function is the easiest way to get the results.

 #### Using function sht3x_get_values

-If there is no callback function registered, the user has to use function *sht3x_get_values* explicitly to get *actual sensor values* and *average sensor values*.
-To ensure that these values are up-to-date, the rate of periodic measurement in background task should be at least the same or higher as the rate of using function *sht3x_get_values*.
+If there is no callback function registered, the user task has to call function *sht3x_get_values* to get *actual sensor values* and *average sensor values*.
+These values are stored in data structures that are specified as pointer parameters.
+Using NULL pointers for the parameters, the user task can decide which results are not interesting.

+To ensure that the values are up-to-date, the rate of periodic measurement in background task should be at least the same or higher as the rate of using function *sht3x_get_values*.
 That is, the period of measurements in background task set with function *sht3x_set_measurement_period* has to be less or equal than the rate of using function *sht3x_get_values*.

+If average computation is disabled, *average sensor values* are just the same as *actual sensor values*.

-Please remember: The minimum measurement period can be 20 ms.
+Please note: The minimum measurement period can be 20 ms.

 ## Usage